 There are over 20 airports you can find in Vietnam.
-It means you can still opt for an aeroplane to visit one place to another in the country.
+It means you can still opt for an airplane to visit one place to another in the country.

-Mostly, the international flights will land in Ho Chi Minh City and Hanoi.
+Mostly, international flights will land in Ho Chi Minh City and Hanoi.
 There is also international carriers land in Danang and Nha Trang.
-It means you have some alternatives of starting point before exploring Vietnam.
+It means you have some alternatives to the starting point before exploring Vietnam.
 If it is going to be a long trip, taking a plane is more recommended.
 It has fixed schedules and is very practical.

 2. By train

 Not only explored by planes, but Vietnam is also served by 1,600 miles of rails.
-The main line is the Reunification Express, which runs from Hanoi to Ho Chi Minh City.
-Along the rails, there are many well-known tourism spots like Hue, Danang and Nha Trang.
-Thought it can be a nice journey, but it will take you on the train for 40 hours.
+The mainline is the Reunification Express, which runs from Hanoi to Ho Chi Minh City.
+Along the rails, there are many well-known tourist spots like Hue, Danang and Nha Trang.
+Though it can be a nice journey, it will take you on the train for 40 hours.

 The Vietnamese trains have some classifications of classes. if you have enough money, you should take the highest level to get the best services and facilities.
 Alternatively, you can book a privately operated car.
 There are some companies like Victoria Hotels, Sapaly Train and Fanxipan that can offer more comfortable transportation services.

 3. By bus